-Public discussion about the lack of cruise-ship infrastructure in Sydney Harbour, and calls for greater dual-use of the naval base at Garden Island as a supposed "solution", avoid that this issue is actually another manifestation of the faltering federal-state compact.
+Public discussion about the lack of cruise-ship infrastructure in Sydney Harbour, and renewed calls for greater dual-use of the naval base at Garden Island as a supposed "solution", avoid that this issue is actually another manifestation of the faltering federal-state compact.

 This is demonstrated by a simple test of apparently fraudulent claims — reverse their line of supposed argument.